What’s a peer review?

 No. It is not an audit, inspection or approval process, but rather a learning exercise between the diocese and the reviewers.
 It is about constructive challenge, learning from each other and a chance to review progress.

 The final report is confidential to the diocese to give maximum space for honest and open exchanges.
 Some dioceses have chosen to publish their report, or a summary of the report, on their websites.

 Who does the reviewing?

-Dioceses nominated potential peer reviewers in early 2016 and the Archbishops’ Council selected around 50 people to take on the role.
+The Archbishops’ Council appointed the current pool of 44 peer reviewers who were mainly selected from nominations made by dioceses when the process began.
 Many have experience of leadership in the church, others have backgrounds in the commercial or not-for-profit sectors.
 The Church’s Strategy and Development Unit supports dioceses and peer reviewers through the process.

 Panels are selected to cover many areas of expertise.
 Each panel has at least one reviewer who is entirely independent of diocesan structures.

 Reviewers are trained in the peer review process and are encouraged to listen carefully, and to reflect on what is said and what is not said.